Skip to content

 Key facts at a glance

-1. 8 coastal wedding venues.
+1. Coastal wedding venues.
 Listed along the Mediterranean and grouped into three coastline archetypes: the Riviera and Provençal coast, Corsica's bays and beaches, and the Languedoc lagoon coast.

 2. Capacity range.
-From intimate coastal gatherings of 30 seated guests to a seafront celebration of 450, with most properties comfortable in the 70 to 150 band.
+From intimate coastal gatherings to a seafront celebration of several hundred, with most properties comfortable in a medium band.

 3. Coastal setting.
 Every venue sits on the sea or within a short walk of it, from ramparts above the surf to a saltwater lagoon.
 No distant inland views stand in for the coast.

 4. Accommodation on site.
-These coastal venues sleep the wedding party on site, from intimate counts up to the low fifties, with seafront hotels and rentals nearby for larger guest counts.
+These coastal venues sleep the wedding party on site, with seafront hotels and rentals nearby for larger guest counts.

 6. Legal pathway.
 Civil ceremonies must take place at a French mairie; coastal ceremonies are symbolic, blessing, or religious.
 Full guidance lives in our getting married in France legal guide.